procedural-build/sustainabilitytool-docs/content/User guidance/4_How to use the Tool | Admin.md

 4. Click on the settings icon and delete

-5. Repeat steps 3 and 4 until you the earliest reporting period corresponds to your desired reporting start data
+5. Repeat steps 3 and 4 until you have the earliest reporting period that corresponds to your desired reporting start date

 #### [#](#-reporting-end-date) Reporting End Date